 In its totality, it is a system of physical, intellectual, and moral education.
 Judo has its own culture, systems, heritage, customs, and traditions.
 Moreover, the principles of gentleness are carried from the practice mats and into most students’ lives, in their interactions with their friends, family, work colleagues, and even strangers.
 Judo gives its students a code of ethics, a way of living, and a way of being.
 It is a part of the physical education systems of many countries.

 Judo students also learn valuable social skills and build long-lasting and meaningful relationships with others.
 The camaraderie and bonding that occurs among partners who have shared the rigors of physically difficult and mentally demanding training are deep, often providing the basis for relationships that last a lifetime.
 Through judo, people are able to develop friendships and integrate socially almost anywhere.

 The best way to experience our classes, instructors, and community is to join us on the mat!
-Come in and try us out for 2 weeks for only $50.
+Come in and try us out for 2 weeks for FREE.